Razz (Seven Card Stud Low)

 Rules for Playing Razz

 Before a game of Razz begins, all players ante a nominal amount (the exact amount depends on the game, and is displayed in the table’s title bar).
 This is the cost of being dealt into the hand.
-For example, in the image shown above the ante is $0.15 in a $1/$2 game.
+In a game with limits of $1/$2, for example, the ante would be $0.15.

 Each player is initially dealt three cards, two hidden hole cards and one face up.
 In Razz, the player with the highest exposed card is the ‘bring-in’, and is forced to start the action.
 They must make another nominal bet (again, the exact size of the bring-in depends on the game) or, if they choose, a full bet in the lower betting increment.
 Action continues clockwise around the poker table until betting is complete for the round.

 Each player now receives another exposed card, called ‘Fourth Street’.
 The first player to act is the player with the strongest (lowest) exposed hand.
 By rule, this player may either check or bet.
 The amount will be a small bet ($1 in a $1/$2 game).
 There is a round of betting.

 Each player now receives another exposed card, called ‘Fifth Street’.
 Again, the first person to act is the player whose exposed cards are lowest.
 For example, a player with an Eight-high would act first, if the only other players in the hand were showing a pair of Sevens and a Queen-high.
 The player with the Eight-high could either check or bet the larger betting amount.

 Starting on Fifth Street and for the rest of the hand, all bets and raises are in big bet increments (for example, $2 in a $1/$2 game).